redkite-labs/redkitecms-docs/cookbook/change-slot-content-dinamically.rst

 a table which values are fetched from a database, or you may need to display a form and implement the logic to precess it.

-Those tasks cannot be achieved using RedKite CMS editor but you can implement a Symfony2 listener to do that job.
+Those tasks cannot be achieved using RedKite CMS editor but you can easily implement a Symfony2 listener to cover that gap.

 The rendering process